cwohlman/gpa-app-mddd/README.md

 - create an imperative shell for each app (domain, client, server)
 - create a functional root for each app (functin createDomain(someargs) { ... })
 - build gpa-app using this approach

+# Next

+1. Switch to mocha for a test runner
+2. Continue using custom assertions
+3. Build a unified domain language, mocha tests import this domain language, or the domain tests are translated to mocha tests
+4. Switch to react for rendering the client
+5. Fix tool watch mode to be faster
+6. Fix tool watch mode to fully clean up after child processes
+7.